mitranim/espo/docs/html/partials/overview.md

 Library for reactive and stateful programming: observables, implicit reactivity, automatic resource cleanup.

 Relatively small: 10 KB minified.
 Written with ES2015 imports/exports.
-A module bundler such as Rollup or (properly configured) Webpack 4+ should be able to pick only the parts you actually use.
+Transpiled with annotations that allow UglifyJS to drop unused classes.
+Webpack 4+ or Rollup, in combination with UglifyJS, should strip out the unused parts, leaving only what you actually use.

 See sibling libraries: